-This hot, aromatic paste made from chilli and assorted other spices and herbs is spicy and fragrant.
+This hot, aromatic paste made from chilli and assorted spices and herbs is spicy and fragrant.
 It's widely used in North African and Middle Eastern cuisines as a condiment, or mixed with water or tomato juice to flavour stews, soups or couscous.
-In North Africa it's also sometimes served in a pool of olive oil, into which to dip bread.
+In North Africa it's also sometimes served in a pool of olive oil, for dipping.
 As it's strong and pungent, a little goes a long way.

 Choose the best

 You can find it ready-made in jars and cans, and sometimes as a paste, in a tube.
 It's also available as a powder, to which you add oil and garlic.

 Shop-bought varieties are ready to use straight away, unless they're the powdered type (see above).
 It's also possible to make your own with a food processor; a basic recipe includes dried red chilles, garlic, salt, fresh coriander, caraway seeds and olive oil, but you can also add smoked paprika, cumin and mint.
 If possible, leave to stand for around 12 hours before using, to allow the flavours to develop.